Working with paint, paint brushes, rollers and trays can get so messy, that cleaning up is something you’d rather not

 4- Roller Drill Attachment Cleaning Device

-One of the best and easiest way to clean paint roller is by using a roller cleaner tool that comes with a drill attachment.
+One of the best and easiest way to clean paint roller is by using a roller cleaner tool (like Roller Ready) that comes with a drill attachment.

 Although most of the roller spinners for cleaning work by a hand pump action, there are few that attaches to your standard cordless power drill.

 With this kind of attachment (available in materials like plastic and aluminium), you can use a variable speed drill for removing the excess paint from your roller.

 The good thing is – by using this drill attachment tool, you can quickly clean and store paint rollers for reuse in future.